collinco2/sentinelforge/docs/PRD.md

 STIX feeds.
 •

 •
 2.
 •
 •

 Optionally push to external systems via webhooks or direct API calls.
 Slack/Email Notifications
-Support basic "alerting" channels for new critical or high-scoring IOCs.
+Support basic “alerting” channels for new critical or high-scoring IOCs.
 Slack: Use incoming webhook with a short summary plus a link to the

-aggregator's IOC page.
+aggregator’s IOC page.

 Email: Daily or real-time digests for designated recipients.